 Consult Your Legal Team & Audit Your Practices

-Given the complexities of these laws, a thorough review of the GDPR from your legal team and a look at your business’ data practice will help you determine what changes, if any, need to be made.
+Given the complexities of these laws, a thorough review of the GDPR from your legal team and a look at your business’ data practices will help you determine what changes, if any, need to be made.
 Let the experts take the lead in determining if there are any holes you need to fill to avoid fines.

 As users become more and more educated about what goes on behind the scenes within Internet companies, more laws may come into effect to protect users.
 More discussions will occur about whether or not these laws are a hindrance to business, but nonetheless, the GDPR is a big step.
 Businesses must be vigilant to follow any new laws are being passed, as well as pay attention to user attitudes overall, because it is clear that issues of personal data, data storage, and data use will continue to be important to your customers.
 So, you must be ready to react, whether that means upgrading data storage security, halting the storage of user data, or even stopping advertising in Europe overall.